Maintaining a Magical Practice

 Grounding and Cleansing could be considered two sides of the same coin.
 Where as grounding is neutralizing excess energy, cleansing is removing unwanted energy from yourself or from your surroundings.

 Cleansing yourself should be among your first steps when you perform magic.
 Practitioners need to cleanse themselves to avoid carrying unwanted energy into their magical practice.
+Understanding the symptoms of carrying unwanted energy is helpful to your magical practice.
 It’s difficult to manifest money when you’re feeling stressed about that unpaid bill on your fridge.

 Water is a powerful cleansing tool.
 Showers are excellent ways to wash the days energy off of you.
 Next time you’re in the shower visualize the water washing that unwanted energy from you, down your drain, and out of your space, like washing mud off a rock.
 You can also cleanse objects by running them under cold water.